dogweather/forkful/content/en/elixir/html-and-the-web/sending-an-http-request-with-basic-authentication.md

 weight: 45
 ---

-## What & Why?

-Sending an HTTP request with basic authentication involves adding a username and password to your request to access a protected resource.
-Programmers do it to ensure secure data access and transfer, keeping unauthorized users out.

 ## How to:
 To send an HTTP request with basic authentication in Elixir, you can use the `HTTPoison` library:

 ```elixir